Steve Jobs Marketing Strategy (Is Pure Genius)

 On January 7, 2007, the secret remained within the walls of Apple when Jobs took the stage for the announcement.

-And from the Sculley hiring, the line "Do you want to spend your life selling sugar water or..." was used repeatedly by employees in meetings, in emails, internal presentations, etc. It became the "go-to" trolling statement, and according to former employees, surprisingly, it never got old.
+And from the Sculley hiring, the line "Do you want to spend your life selling sugar water or..." was used repeatedly by employees in meetings, emails, internal presentations, etc. It became the "go-to" trolling statement, and according to former employees, surprisingly, it never got old.

 The Dark Side of Steve Jobs